 Best Tennis Racket for Younger Kids

-The Babolat Ballfighter 17 is our top pick for young juniors age 4-5.
-The racket has a length of 17 inches, one of the smallest models available.
+The Babolat Nadal Rafa is our top pick for young juniors age 5-8.
+The racket has a length of 19 inches, though there are larger sizes available.
 The super light-weight frame makes it ideal for young players because it’s easy to swing fast.
-The other rackets on this list would not be suitable for kids less than 5 years old, because they would require too much exerted effort.
-Children’s muscles simply haven’t developed this much by the time they’re 4.
+Most of the other rackets on this list would not be suitable for kids less than 6 years old, because they would require too much exerted effort.
+Children’s muscles simply haven’t developed this much by the time they’re 5.

 Best Tennis Racket for Older Kids

 The Babolat Nadal 26 is our top pick for kids age 9-12.
 It’s branded by Raphael Nadal, though it’s not just for lefties.
 The racket’s material is carbon fiber with a light aluminum frame, allowing for full forehand and backhand strokes.
 If you or your children follow professional tennis, it’s hard not to get excited by the thought of your kid playing competitive tennis while looking like Nadal.
 The Babolat racket has a paint job that is designed to look identical to Nadal’s favorite racket, the Pure Aero.

 The racket weighs 8.8 ounces and spans a length of 26 inches.
 Beginners over the age of 9 can thrive with this racket.
 The ultra-light design allows kids to fine-tune their fundamental techniques from the beginning, so that bad habits aren’t formed in their early stages.